Table of Contents

 Non-destructive testing methods are essential for assessing the integrity of welded joints without causing harm to the pressure vessel.
 These methods include:

-Maintain meticulous records of all welding activities, inspections, and test results throughout the life cycle of the pressure vessel.
-Proper documentation provides a historical record of the vessel’s construction, maintenance, and inspections, which can be invaluable for troubleshooting, future modifications, or compliance audits.
+Maintaining meticulous records of all welding activities, inspections, and test results throughout the life cycle of the pressure vessel is critical.
+Proper documentation provides a historical record for troubleshooting, future modifications, or compliance audits.

 Depending on the material and design specifications, post-weld heat treatment (PWHT) may be required.
-PWHT can relieve residual stresses in the weld and enhance the mechanical properties of the pressure vessel.
-It’s essential to follow specific temperature and time cycles as specified in welding procedures to achieve the desired results.
+PWHT not only relieves residual stresses but also enhances the mechanical properties of the pressure vessel.
+It’s essential, however, to follow specific temperature and time cycles as outlined in welding procedures to achieve the desired results.

 Before a pressure vessel is put into service, it should undergo hydrostatic testing.
 This test involves filling the vessel with a liquid, typically water, to a pressure that exceeds its design pressure.
 The vessel is then inspected for leaks or other structural issues.
 Hydrostatic testing ensures that the pressure vessel can safely contain the intended fluid under operating conditions.